pyshivam/FAD/README.md

 # FAD - Flask Application Deploy
-FAD will help you to deploy flask application on apache web server for production.
+FAD will help you to deploy flask application on apache web server for production and development.
 FAD is written in python

 ## Getting Started